Specification Tests for the Propensity Score: Introduction

-In this paper we propose new specification tests for parametric propensity score models.
 In contrast to existing proposals, our tests are fully data-driven, do not require user-chosen tuning parameters such as bandwidths, and are able to detect a broad class of local alternatives converging to the null at the parametric rate $n^{-1/2}$, with $n$ the sample size.
-Furthermore, by exploiting the balancing property of the propensity score - i.e. that conditioning on the true (unknown) propensity score, the treatment assignment is independent of the covariates ( \citealp{Rosenbaum1983} ) our tests do not suffer from the \textquotedblleft curse of dimensionality\textquotedblright\ when the vector of covariates is of high-dimensionality, and have dramatically greater power than competing tests for many alternatives.
-Of course, such power gains do not come without a cost: there exist some classes of alternative hypotheses in which our tests have trivial power.
-Nonetheless, we believe that such a compromise is reasonable since, as pointed out by \cite{Janssen2000} and \cite {Escanciano2009a}, achieving reasonable power over all possible directions seems hopeless.
+Furthermore, our tests do not suffer from the \textquotedblleft curse of dimensionality\textquotedblright\ when the vector of covariates is of high dimensionality, and have greater power than competing tests for many alternatives.
+Of course, such power gains do not come without a cost: there exist some classes of alternative hypotheses against which our tests have trivial power.
+Nonetheless, we believe that such a compromise is reasonable since, as pointed out by \cite{Janssen2000} and \cite{Escanciano2009a}, achieving reasonable power over all possible directions seems hopeless.

-The proposal closest to ours is \cite{Shaikh2009}, who also exploits the balancing property of the propensity score.
-Despite using a similar characterization of $H_{0}$ as \cite{Shaikh2009}, our proposal greatly differ from theirs.
-Whereas \cite{Shaikh2009} adopts the local smoothing approach, see e.g. \cite{Hardle1993}, \cite{Zheng1996}, \cite{Fan1996} and \cite{Li1998}, we adopt the integrated conditional moment (ICM) approach, see e.g. \cite{Bierens1982, Bierens1990}, \cite{Bierens1997}, \cite {Stute1997}, and \cite{Escanciano2006b}.
-As a consequence, our approach inherits some advantages when compared to \cite{Shaikh2009}.
-First, our tests do not require delicate bandwidth choices, unlike \cite{Shaikh2009} test whose performance can be very sensitive to it.
-Second, in contrast with \cite{Shaikh2009}, our approach has power against local alternatives converging to null at the parametric rate.
+The proposal closest to ours is \cite{Shaikh2009}.
+Despite using a similar characterization of the null hypothesis as \cite{Shaikh2009}, our proposal greatly differs from theirs.
+Whereas \cite{Shaikh2009} adopts the local smoothing approach, see e.g. \cite{Hardle1993}, \cite{Zheng1996}, \cite {Fan1996} and \cite{Li1998}, we adopt the integrated conditional moment (ICM) approach, see e.g. \cite{Bierens1982, Bierens1990}, \cite{Bierens1997} , \cite{Stute1997} and \cite{Escanciano2006b}.
+As a consequence, our approach inherits some advantages of ICM when compared to \cite{Shaikh2009}.
+First, our tests do not require delicate bandwidth choice, unlike \cite {Shaikh2009}'s test whose performance can be sensitive to it.
+Second, in contrast with \cite{Shaikh2009}, our approach has power against local alternatives converging to the null at the parametric rate.